Raise a Glass

 Siegerrebe is a pink to red skinned aromatic grape used to produce a white wine.
 The grape is grown in Germany, UK, Canada and US.
 It is very well suited for our NW climate.

-Pinot Gris is a white grape with grayish/brown pink skin, coming from the world’s cooler regions.
+Our unfiltered Pinot Gris is a white grape with grayish/brown pink skin, coming from the world’s cooler regions.
 It is naturally low in acidity and high in sugars.
 The micro-climate in our vineyard, 550 feet above the Columbia River, is ideal for Pinot Gris grapes.

 Pinot Noir Precoce